-- Now that you've done all of the hard work, make sure you take time to enjoy your event. - We also want to know about all of the events that happened across Australia for IDPwD, so make sure you share your celebration online and tag us at @idpwd or use the hashtag #idpwd.
+- Now that you've done all of the hard work, make sure you take time to enjoy your event. - We also want to know about all of the events that happened across Australia for IDPwD, so make sure you share your event online and tag us on Facebook, Twitter and Instagram, or use the hashtag #IDPwD.